FaxxanaduUO/FaxxanaduUO/README.md

 - 👋 Hi, I’m @FaxxanaduUO
 - 👀 I’m interested in Sphereserver UO development.
 - 🌱 I’m currently learning how to fix/add features to scps.
 - 💞️ I’m looking to collaborate on Sphereserver development.
+I am by no means a professional.
 - 📫 How to reach me ...

 <!---